BylHitchen/Portfolio/README.md

 These tasks involved both formatting changes to enhance clarity and the use of specific formulas to analyse and compare business performance across the two years.

 ### Querying laptop prices using MySQL Workbench
 I will be querying laptop prices from a dataset available on Kaggle.
 The dataset includes a single table with 23 columns.

 Below are some examples:
 #### 1.Finding the Best Deal within Your Budget
 Imagine sifting through options and stumble upon a list of laptops that fit comfortably within your €800-€1000 budget.
 The results are sorted from the cheapest to the most expensive, so you can see which one gives you the most value for your money.
 ![bestdeal](https://github.com/BylHitchen/Portfolio/blob/main/sql1.JPG?raw=true)

+#### 2.Comparing Performance Across Brands
+You’re on a quest for raw performance.
+You discover the top 10 laptops with the highest CPU frequencies.
+As you compare the specs and prices, you make an informed decision about whether you should invest in that high-end model or if there's a more budget-friendly option that still offers great performance.